 How to Care for Monstera

-The Monstera doesn’t require a lot of upkeep, but if you want it to grow above and beyond, bright indirect light and a regular watering schedule is important.
+The Monstera doesn’t require a lot of upkeep, but if you want it to grow above and beyond, bright indirect light and a regular watering schedule are important.

 How Much Light Does A Monstera Need

 Monsteras prefer lots and lots of bright, indirect light.
 And while they will survive in lower light areas, in my experience, the brighter, the better growth – as long as you ensure the light is indirect!

 Direct sunlight isn’t good for Monsteras, and exposure to that may result in burned or scorched leaves.

 Not sure of the difference between direct and indirect light?

 If you place your hand between your Monstera and the light and you feel the heat of the sun on your skin, or if the shadow your hand casts has sharp, hard edges, your plant is in direct light, which is just too extreme for Monsteras.
 If the shadow is soft, that placement has indirect light, and your Monstera are going to be happy there.